ryan-tobin/GenoPath/README.md

 ## Introduction

 GenoPath is a genomic analysis pipeline that combines efficiency and user-friendliness to ease tumor evolution analysis.
 It integrates cutting-edge bioinformatics tools for predicting clones, inferring cell migration routes, and more.
-You can download the manual by clicking here [Manual](https://gray-ailyn-73.tiiny.site).
+You can download the manual by clicking here [Manual](https://fuchsia-cloe-59.tiiny.site).

-Or open it in a new tab using the link below:

-<a href="GenoPath_Manual.pdf" target="_blank">Open Manual in New Tab</a>

 ## Installation
 ### System Requirements